History: Digital History

-In collaboration with the Art Department, this concentration allows you to use digital media to further historical analysis, presentation, and research.
-The relatively new field of Digital History allows students to follow and present an historical argument using media technologies and tools such as digitization, podcasts, blogs, database searches, text analysis, data visualization, mapping, digital scholarship and publishing, and digital pedagogy.
-Emmanuel's Digital History Concentration provides you the skills necessary for developing research and teaching projects while also teaching the skills necessary to apply historical methods to critically evaluate sources and arguments.
+The relatively new field of Digital History brings academic scholarship to a wider audience through new technologies.
+In collaboration with the Art Department, this concentration allows you to use digital media to further historical research and analysis, as well as to present an historical argument using media technologies and tools such as digitization, podcasts, blogs, database searches, text analysis, data visualization, mapping, digital scholarship and publishing, and digital pedagogy.

 Requirements for B.A. in History with a concentration in Digital History